Love Christmas and Christmas slime recipes? You’ll love this recipe for Christmas lights slime!

 - Mini Christmas lights (non-electrical)

 Making the Christmas Lights Slime

-Our favorite slime recipe always uses this basic starch slime recipe as a base.
+Our favorite slime recipe always uses this tutorial on how to make slime a base.
 In general, you’ll want to use one part glue, one part water, and one part starch.

 Mix the water and glue together, then add your Christmas lights.